ErpNetDocs/tech/advanced/data-objects/track-changes.md

 The following data is stored:

 - **Repository name** - the name of the repository containing the object.
-- **Entity item id** - the Id of the tracked object.
+- **Entity item id** - the ID of the tracked object.
-- **Change type** - the type of modification: C, U or D for Create/Update/Delete.
+- **Change type** - the type of modification: C, U, or D for Create/Update/Delete.
-- **Root object id** - the Id of the EDO for the root object of the aggregates.
+- **Root object id** - the ID of the EDO for the root object of the aggregates.

 ### Level 3 - track object & attribute changes